rizinorg/rizin/doc/windbg.md

 WinDBG
 ======

-The WinDBG support for r2 allows you to attach to VM running Windows using a named socket file (will support more IOs in the future) to debug a windows box using the KD interface over serial port.
+The WinDBG support for rizin allows you to attach to VM running Windows using a named socket file (will support more IOs in the future) to debug a windows box using the KD interface over serial port.